vineethravi2310/Cuntze-2D-UMAT-Subroutine/README.md

 <em>Ply 1</em>
 </p>

-For ply 1, the resultant failure index (SDV 6) is 1.039. his value is more than one, which means the failure has started, which means the failure has begun.
+For ply 1, the resultant failure index (SDV 6) is 1.039.
+This value is more than one, which means the failure has begun.

 <p align="center">
 <img src="Images/Ply2.png" width = 5000 >